UIKonf/uikonf-website/_speakers/thomas-ricouard.md

 He worked on many products and applications.
 From Google on Chrome for iOS to currently [Glose](https://glose.com/what-is-glose), a company he co-founded making social network & educational service in the digital book industry.
 Recently became obsessed with Redux and SwiftUI.

 **SwiftUI Data Flow with Redux**
 We'll begin with a short introduction on the SwiftUI data flow, the basics.
-And then we'll see how we'll see what is the Redux architecture and how can we make it works on top of the SwiftUI data flow.
+And then we'll see what is the Redux architecture and how can we make it works on top of the SwiftUI data flow.
 Followed by some examples.